heroku/kafka-packaging-scripts/README.md

 This section describes the high level workflow of how to perform a CP release, whether this is a final release ("CP 1.0.0 Release"), a patch/bug fix release ("CP 1.0.1"), or a snapshot release ("CP 1.0.1-SNAPSHOT").

+> **Terminology:** A "CP release" means a set of CP components (e.g. kafka-rest, schema-registry, Kafka, Camus)
+> including their exact versions.
+At the moment, the release number of the CP release is (and must be) identical to the
+> release number of the CP components (with the exception of Kafka, which follows its own release naming), and vice
+> versa.
+For example, CP 1.0.1 Release consists of kafka-rest 1.0.1, schema-registry 1.0.1, Camus 1.0.1, and so on.

-## Step 1: Decide the scope of the CP release, make CP components release-ready
+## Step 1: Decide the scope of the CP release, create individual releases of CP components

 First you must decide which features, bugs, etc. should be part of the CP release (for simplicity we ignore the question which projects/components should be included in the first place).
-This decision is technically captured as a _git tag_ in the various CP projects (e.g. `v1.2.3` would label the 1.2.3 release of a project), where such git tags are normally created for final releases as well alpha/beta/rc releases.
-Snapshot releases are often
-different:  here, you would typically refer to a _git branch_ instead of a git tag.
+This decision is technically captured by creating a new release of the respective CP projects such as kafka-rest and schema-registry.
+With regards to packaging and deployment the important side-effects of creating these releases are the _git tags_ of the releases because this is the primary means by which we specify what gets packaged and deployed; e.g. the git tag `v1.2.3` would label the 1.2.3 release of a project.
+Normally we create such git tags in the upstream projects for final releases as well alpha/beta/rc releases but not for snapshots (for deploying a snapshot release we'd refer to the _git branch_ instead of a git tag).

-This kind of git tagging is done in the upstream projects themselves, and then the corresponding git information is configured appropriately in the [settings.sh](settings.sh) file of this repository for the actual packaging and deployment.

 > **Version lock-step of CP projects**: For technical reasons the current implementation of the packaging scripts
 > requires that all CP projects make version updates in lock-step.
 So as a consequence of releasing a newer version
 > of a CP project, we also need to release new versions of the remaining CP projects.
 For further details see section
 > _Example workflow: deploying a patch/bug fix release_ below.
+It also means that the release number of a CP release
+> is (currently) always identical to the release number of the individual CP components (with the exception of Kafka,
-Removing this lock-step of versions is a desired future
+> which follows its own release naming).
+Removing this lock-step of versions is a desired future improvement that we
-> improvement that we are already tracking.
+> are already tracking.

 As an Apache open source project Apache Kafka is slightly different from CP projects because its release process is managed by the Kafka project.
 This means, for example, that we might need to wait until the desired Kafka version is